ssmall90/Portfolio/README.md

 ## Hosting

-My Portfolio Explorer app is hosted on Vercel.
+My Portfolio is hosted on Vercel.
 You can access it at [portfolio-blue-ten-35.vercel.app](https://portfolio-blue-ten-35.vercel.app/).

 ## Contributing